The ultimate defense against wood-destroying fungi and bacteria.

 While man adopted various methods to safeguard all the wood using olive oil, tars, mercury chloride, and arsenic oxide compound, it was not until the 1800s that the efficacy of borates for wood preservation came to the fore.

 History records indicate how wood preservation became significantly important during the Industrial Revolution.

-Timber scientists worked around formulations from sodium chloride, boric acid, chromium boron, copper-chromium-boron during the period until the value of borates as a standalone component for wood-destroying insects developed in both New Zealand and Australia in the 1930s became commercialized in 1949.
+Timber scientists worked around formulations from sodium chloride, boric acid, chromium boron, and copper-chromium-boron during the period until the value of borates as a standalone component for wood-destroying insects developed in both New Zealand and Australia in the 1930s became commercialized in 1949.

-However, with conscious consumers asking for non-toxic alternatives to preserve the wood and wood-based products and construction, borates have become a formidable contender in the game.
+However, with conscious consumers asking for non-toxic alternatives to preserve wood and wood-based products and construction, borates have become a formidable contender in the game.

 The mineral can be applied to the surface of lumber, plywood, or other woods as a protective coating that will prevent rot from forming on these items when exposed to water in humid environments like bathrooms.

-In addition to fighting fungi and bacteria, borates repel wood-eating insects by messing up their digestive system, eventually leading to their death.
+In addition to fighting fungi and bacteria, borates repel wood-eating insects by messing up their digestive system, eventually leading to death.
 Certain borate formulations may also stop corrosion in wood, while other formulations and applications act as a fire retardant.

 Compounds like Ammoniacal Copper Quinolate with boron (ACQ-B) and Copper Azole with boron (CBA) have found wide use as an alternative to Chromated Copper Arsenate (CCA).
 (CCA’s use to treat timber for residential use has been banned in the US since December 2003.)

 Scientists now suggest using borate for wood preservation seems especially helpful since this is an effective and healthier alternative than many chemical treatments that leave toxic residues behind.